compilepeace/BINARY_DISSECTION_COURSE/README.md

 # DISSECTING BINARIES
-Hello people, this course aims at giving an insight regarding the inner details of a binary.
+Hello people, this course aims at giving an insight into the inner details of a binary program.
 Currently, this course focuses only on ELF binaries.
 It may prove useful to people interested in domains like:
-- Malware Analysis
+- Malware analysis
-- Reverse Engineering
+- Reverse engineering
-- Writing low level softwares (bootloaders or Operating systems)
 - Binary Instrumentation
-- Backdooring binaries
 - Binary Exploitation
+- Linkers & loaders
+- Writing low level softwares (binary protectors/packers, bootloaders, operating systems etc.)
+- Virus research x_x

 ## PRE-REQUISITES
-A familiarity with the Linux working environment and experince with some programming languages (not absolutely necessary though) would be appreciated.
-No issues, if you don't know much, even I am a noob :) I am working on UBUNTU 18.04 (x86_64 bit) as my host machine (We'll be doing cross-compilation for x86_32 bit architecture whenever required).
+A familiarity with the Linux working environment and experince with some programming languages (not absolutely necessary though) would help significantly.
+There are parts of the course which may not make sense at first or may need cross referencing with [official ELF specifications], so don't hesitate to go through it.
+I am working on UBUNTU 18.04 (x86_64 bit) as my host machine (We'll be doing cross-compilation for x86_32 bit architecture whenever required).

 ## TABLE OF CONTENT